-Research shows that ANY amount of breastfeeding is beneficial and women should breastfeed at least until they return to work.
+Research shows that ANY amount of breastfeeding is beneficial, and women should breastfeed at least until they return to work.
 However, even after breastfeeding is going well, going back to work increases the risks of early weaning.
 And all mothers acknowledge that working and breastfeeding is challenging.
+So, why bother?

 The United States is last in the world in how much maternity leave mothers receive.

 This means that women are returning to work soon after birth, which also means they are working before breastfeeding is securely established.
 You aren't the only one going through this and many women have done it before you.
-You don't need to solve every problem yourself.
+You don't need to solve every problem yourself but going back to work before you are comfortable breastfeeding adds an extra layer of stress into your family.

-Employers are often surprised when you let them know you will need a place to pump while you are working.
+Employers are sometimes surprised when you let them know you will need a place to pump when you are working.

 Even though studies show that mothers who breastfeed take fewer sick days.
 Even though employers who accommodate nursing mothers have lower employee turnover, because women are happier.
 Even though there are laws that protect your right to express your milk for as long as three years postpartum.

-Things are changing, but you may find your employer is pushing back in major or minor ways, and you don't know if it's worth the fight.
+Things are changing, but you may find your employer is pushing back in major or minor ways, and it may not be worth the fight.

-Talk to other mothers who have been through this.
+Talk to other mothers who are back at work.

 Talk to moms who formula-fed and worked.
-It's not always and easier choice-- it has its own unique challenges.
+It's not always an easier choice-- it has its own unique challenges.
 You will learn how to handle regrets and jealousy that arise as your baby attaches to other caregivers.
-You will find out about planning amounts and not wasting money dumping out 1/2 drunk bottles.
+You will find out about planning amounts and not wasting money dumping out half full bottles.
 They will have ideas about handling rashes and upset tummies and things you can't possibly know unless you've been through it yourself.

 Take your time and really think about what's important to you.

 You know yourself best and what you need.
-You've had your whole life to learn what challenges you have relished and which ones sent you into overwhelming self-pity and regret.
-This is a big one and how you feel in a few months may surprise you.
+You've had your whole life to learn what challenges you have relished, and which ones sent you into overwhelming self-pity and regret.
+This is a big decision and how you feel in a few months may surprise you.